Giopet/dapp-NFT-minting/README.md

 - The file system has settled to pretty much the interplanetary file system(**IPFS**) as the decentralized source of data.
 Swarm still exists, but most applications today in NFT projects tend to use IPFS for storage.
 And the arrival of pinata is a nice user friendly layer that sits on top of IPFS and makes it easy to interact with.

 ![image](https://user-images.githubusercontent.com/53083156/225144821-67ab40d0-ceca-42bd-a068-615cfe295482.png)

+## Wallets

+The wallet is where users keep their tokens, both fungible and NFTs, but crypto wallets do more than that.
+The wallet is where the user experience begins and ends.
+For our dApps, we'll be interacting with these wallets either via mobile apps, or via web plugins.

+There are many different [wallets](https://www.ethereum.org/en/wallets/find-wallet/) available for Ethereum.
+These wallets sometimes specialize in one thing or another, they might be an actual browser, a plugin, or an app.